 By learning new life skills, patients can leave the programme feeling confident enough to function in society.

 If you feel that you need immediate or urgent assistance, please feel free to call us directly.
-For more information about our addiction programmes, email us or reach us on social media.

 *Please note that we are able to accommodate potential patients who have medical aid or hospital cover.
 We will be more than happy to refer you to an alternative medical practice (or medical cover solutions) if you are not covered at the moment.